667eMinus11/TerraFirmaCraft-Blacksmithing-Solver/README.md

 tkinter

-There are 2 versions of the script one with nice font that has the action symbols the other is regular, if you want the one with the fonts just dowload the attached fonts and install them.
+There are 2 versions of the script, one with nice font that has the action symbols the other is regular.
+If you want the one with the fonts, just download the attached fonts and install them.

 HAPPY SMITHING!!